cockroachdb/docs/src/current/v24.3/ldap-authentication.md

     "ldapsearchfilter=(memberof=cn=cockroachdb_users,ou=groups,dc=example,dc=com)"';
 ~~~

-If you also intend to [configure LDAP Authorization]({% link v24.3/ldap-authorization.md %}#configuration), you will need to include an additional LDAP parameter, `ldapgrouplistfilter`.
+If you also intend to configure LDAP Authorization, you will need to include an additional LDAP parameter, `ldapgrouplistfilter`.
+For details, refer to [LDAP Authorization]({% link {{ page.version.version }}/ldap-authorization.md %}#configuration).

-For more information on the HBA fields and HBA in CockroachDB, generally, refer to [SQL Authentication configuration](https://www.cockroachlabs.com/docs/stable/security-reference/authentication#authentication-configuration).

 ### Step 3: Configure TLS (Optional)

-If using LDAPS with a certificate signed by a custom Certificate Authority (CA) that is not in the system's trusted CA store, you'll need to configure the CA certificate.
+If, for LDAPS, you are using a certificate signed by a custom Certificate Authority (CA) that is not in the system's trusted CA store, you will need to configure the CA certificate.
 This step is only necessary when using certificates signed by your organization's private CA or other untrusted CA.

 Set the custom CA certificate: